agoradesign/web_push_notification/README.txt

 -------------

-After the module is installed open its configuration page (admin/config/services/web-push-notification) and generate keys by pressing the "Regenerate keys" button.
+After the module is installed open its configuration page (admin/config/services/web-push-notification) and generate keys by pressing the "Generate keys" button.
 Clear the cache and open the front page as an anonymous user.
 The browser will popup a dialog for subscribing for the notifications.
 Accept it.
 In the configuration page on the "Subscriptions" tab you should see a new subscriber.
 Go to "Test" tab, fill mandatory "Title" and "Message" fields and send a test message.